livechat/agent-app-sdk/README.md

 #### `putMessage(msg: IRichMessage | string): Promise<void>`

-Set the message to be held by MessageBox and sent by next _Send_ button clicked by the agent.
-The message won't be sent automatically after calling this method.
-The message accepts the regular message as `string` or rich messages that must implement `IRichMessage` interface.
+Sets a message to be stored by MessageBox.
+Calling this method does not automatically send the message right away.
+The message is sent once an agent clicks the _Send_ button.
+The message accepts the regular message type as `string` or rich messages.
+The latter must implement the `IRichMessage` interface.

 ```javascript
   const richMessage = {